aruntanakam/Spring-Boot-projects-repo/README.md

 # Spring-Boot-projects-repo
-A repository created to store all my spring boot projects
+A repository created for monthly expense tracker application